django-crispy-forms/django-crispy-forms/docs/tags.rst

 Fundamentals
 ~~~~~~~~~~~~

-You might be thinking that helpers are nice, but what if you need to change the way the form fields are rendered, answer is layouts.
-Django-crispy-forms defines another powerful class called ``Layout``.
-You can create your ``Layout`` to define how the form fields should be rendered: order of the fields, wrap them in divs or other structures, add html, set ids or classes to whatever you want, etc. And all that without writing a custom template, rather fully reusable without writing it twice.
+Django-crispy-forms defines another powerful class called ``Layout``, which allows you to change the way the form fields are rendered.
+This allows you to set the order of the fields, wrap them in divs or other structures, add html, set ids or classes to whatever you want, etc. And all that without writing a custom template, rather fully reusable without writing it twice.
 Then just attach the layout to a helper, layouts are optional, but probably the most powerful thing django-crispy-forms has to offer.

 A Layout is constructed by layout objects, which can be thought of as form components.
 You assemble your layout using those.
 For the time being, your choices are: ``ButtonHolder``, ``Button``, ``Div``, ``Row``, ``Column``, ``Fieldset``, ``MultiField``, ``HTML``, ``TemplateInclude``, ``Hidden``, ``Reset``, ``Submit`` and ``Field``.